Sage Brown Website

 In the spring and fall, we engage volunteers in meaningful restoration, stewardship and monitoring projects in the most important habitats across Oregon’s high desert.

 • Stewardship Trips: We lead guided, small group, multi-day volunteer service trips in some of Oregon’s most remote and beautiful landscapes.
-2024 trips are now complete, and the 2025 calendar of spring Stewardship Trips will be posted in early Feburary, 2025 on ONDA’s stewardship trips page.
+2024 trips are now complete, and registration is now open for ONDA’s spring Stewardship Trips, learn more and sign up on ONDA’s stewardship trips page.

 • Independent Stewardship Projects: We also offer self-guided independent stewardship projects for volunteers looking to get out on their own and contribute to critical projects to support healthy desert habitats.
 These can be completed on your own schedule and pace.
 Visit ONDA’s independent stewards page to learn more.